-- Then add vanilla extract, honey, orange zest, oil and mix well.
+- Then add oil, honey, vanilla extract, orange zest, oil and mix well.

-- Stir in flour and baking powder.
-Mix until most of the flour is incorporated (see picture above), then add the almonds and using your hands gently bring the dough together inside the bowl.
+- Stir in flour, baking powder, and anise seeds.
+Mix until most of the flour is incorporated (see picture above).
+Then add the almonds, and using your hands gently bring the dough together inside the bowl.
 Make sure the almonds are distributed evenly.

 - MAKE THE LOGS: divide the dough into two flat logs (approx 2 inches wide), arrange them apart on the baking tray and flatten slightly.
 Try to make them as uniform in size and shape as possible (see the pictures above).
 If you find the dough a bit sticky, lightly wet your hands.

 - In a small bowl, beat the second egg and brush this egg wash over the logs.
-The egg wash gives a lovely golden color and makes the biscotti beautiful, but you can skip this step if you wish.
+The egg wash gives a lovely golden color, but you can skip this step if you wish.

 - Let the logs cool on the baking tray for about 15 minutes, then use a sharp knife and gently slice them into 1/2-inch pieces.
 Better if you slice them on a chopping board, and be gentle when slicing.